Cal Raleigh Player Props: Mariners vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.24 team ERA ranks 16th across all league pitching staffs.
+- The Red Sox's 4.24 team ERA ranks 17th among all MLB pitching staffs.

-- Bello gets the start for the Red Sox, his 18th of the season.
-He is 7-6 with a 3.66 ERA and 82 strikeouts in 96 2/3 innings pitched.
+- Crawford makes the start for the Red Sox, his 13th of the season.
+He is 5-5 with a 3.74 ERA and 76 strikeouts through 77 2/3 innings pitched.

-- His last time out was on Wednesday against the Atlanta Braves, when the right-hander tossed six innings, surrendering three earned runs while allowing four hits.
+- In his most recent outing on Saturday against the San Francisco Giants, the righty threw 5 2/3 innings, allowing one earned run while surrendering three hits.

-- The 24-year-old has put up an ERA of 3.66, with 7.7 strikeouts per nine innings, in 17 games this season.
-Opponents are batting .245 against him.
+- The 27-year-old has put up an ERA of 3.74, with 8.9 strikeouts per nine innings, in 20 games this season.
+Opponents have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.